Rudston Monolith

 Devil’s Finger in Rudston

-Do you think that the Rudston Monolith looks phallic?
+Also, do you think that the Rudston Monolith looks phallic?

 Rudston Monolith Facts

-• Tallest standing stone in Britain
+• It is the tallest standing stone in Britain

-• Ground level the circumference is 5 meters
+• Ground level, the circumference is 5 meters

-• An excavation in the late 18th century by Sir William Strickland suggests the stone below ground is as great as its height
+• An excavation in the late 18th century by Sir William Strickland suggests the stone below ground, is as great as its height

 Devil’s Finger in Rudston, Yorkshire